Sgitario/kjar-examples/BAPL-1531/README.md

 ## Issues

 - The plugin "kie-maven-plugin" is not configured to be run in Eclipse (see similar in Kogito maven plugin: https://issues.redhat.com/browse/KOGITO-1786)
-- The "Using a project Maven repository" approach does not work when the KJAR uses an internal POM parent
 - The "Using a plugin Maven" approach didn't work for me

 ## Source Projects